Alvin Teng: Professional career

 Nicknamed Robocop, Teng is a bruiser who did all the dirty work and defended the paint, aside from being a gifted scorer, he also loves to play physical and bang bodies underneath.
 From an unheralded rookie donning the Magnolia Cheese uniform in 1986, he had developed into one of the best power forwards in the league.
 Alvin was the Most Improved Player in 1988 and he made it to the All-Defensive team six times.
 He won nine championships, including a grandslam, as part of the star-studded San Miguel Beermen squad from the late 1980s to early 1990s.

 In the 1995 season, Teng was unexpectedly traded by San Miguel to Pepsi Mega for Victor Pablo when the Beermen opted to start rebuilding for the future.
 It was first difficult for Alvin to accept, considering he showed loyalty by staying with San Miguel a year ago despite the offer sheet from Pepsi.
 He moved to Sunkist the following season but return to Pepsi (now Mobiline Phone Pals) in 1997 when his former coach Norman Black was signed as the ballclub's new head coach.
 At Mobiline, he was used as a second-string power forward.

 He left the league to join the MBA in 1999 – playing for the Laguna Lakers and the Negros Slashers.
 He returned to the PBA and retired after his stint with the Alaska in 2002.

 Personal life

-Teng, with his wife Susan, has four children, namely: Alyssa, former UAAP superstar and legend Jeric, Almira, and PBA star Jeron.
+Teng, with his wife Susan, has four children, namely: Alyssa, Jeric, Almira, and Jeron.
+He also owned a hardware store.